mnot/I-D/uri-get-off-my-lawn/draft.md

 Introduction
 ============

-URIs {{RFC3986}} very often include structure and application data.
+URIs {{RFC3986}} very often include structured application data.
 This might include artifacts from filesystems (often occurring in the path component), and user information (often in the query component).
 In some cases, there can even be application-specific data in the authority component (e.g., some applications are spread across several hostnames to enable a form of partitioning or